Two programs at Chapman University are working to bring social justice to the world — one neighborhood at a time.

 The Paulo Freire Democratic Project and Padres Unidos, programs centered at Chapman’s College of Educational Studies, provide residents in nearby neighborhoods with continuing education and training in social justice and civic involvement.

-is a grassroots community program based in Santa Ana that has trained more than 1,500 people in volunteer work at schools, churches, community centers and juvenile halls.
-Several years ago, Chapman launched a two-year certificate program called the Padres Unidos Community Workers Initiative to further educate its volunteers with parenting, teaching and community leadership skills.
+Padres Unidos is a grassroots community program based in Santa Ana that has trained more than 1,500 people in volunteer work at schools, churches, community centers and juvenile halls.
+Several years ago, Chapman launched a two-year extended education program called the Padres Unidos Community Workers Award to further educate its volunteers with parenting, teaching and community leadership skills.

 The program is offered through Chapman’s Office of Extended Studies and enables participants to focus on one of five areas: parent education, child education, teen education, case management and group facilitation.
-Seventy-three parents have already graduated from the parent education certificate program, and 40 more are set to graduate next year.
+Seventy-three parents have already completed from the parent education certificate program, and 40 more are set to complete it next year.

 “People who come from Mexico with a sixth-grade education are studying at Chapman University on computers and in the library,” SooHoo said.
 “They can see a promise, a hope, that they’ve never seen before.
 And they are setting an example for their children; they are giving them a view of what is possible.
 And they, in turn, have taught us at the university how to be good community partners and helped us envision new ways to work together.”